isonil/EntityComponentSystem/README.md

 # About

-Simple and fast Entity-Component-System for C#.
+A simple and fast Entity-Component-System for C#.

 Every entity is represented as an int.